TartanLlama/tartanllama.github.io/_drafts/accumulate-vs-reduce.md

  - c++17
 ---

 [`std::accumulate`](http://en.cppreference.com/w/cpp/algorithm/accumulate) has been a part of the standard library since C++98.
-It provides a way to fold some operator (such as addition) over an iterator range, resulting in a single value. [`std::reduce`](http://en.cppreference.com/w/cpp/algorithm/reduce) was added in C++17 and looks remarkably similar.
+It provides a way to fold a binary operation (such as addition) over an iterator range, resulting in a single value. [`std::reduce`](http://en.cppreference.com/w/cpp/algorithm/reduce) was added in C++17 and looks remarkably similar.
 This post will explain the difference between the two and when to use one or the other.

 Let's start by looking at their interfaces, beginning with `std::accumulate`.